luckygoswami/Pattern-Pulse/README.md

 ## Play the Game

-Experience the full gameplay of Pattern Pulse here: [Play Pattern Pulse](https://luckygoswami.github.io/Pattern-Pulse/)
+Experience the full gameplay of Pattern Pulse here: [play Pattern Pulse](https://luckygoswami.github.io/Pattern-Pulse/)

 ### How to Play